What is data mining? A definition, an overview of data mining tools, the process & applications

 About Passionned Group

 Logo Passionned Group, the expert in Data MiningPassionned Group is a professional company specializing in data mining & data science.
-Our consultants help smaller and larger organizations with the digital transformation to an intelligent, data driven organization.
+Our consultants help smaller and larger organizations with the digital transformation into intelligent, data-driven organizations.
 Every other year we present the Dutch BI & Data Science Award™ to the Smartest Organization of the Netherlands.

 contact us